Comparison of Louisville Criminal Justice Programs

 Master of Science in Criminal Justice

 The master's degree program offers advanced theoretical and applied information on the administration of justice.
 The curriculum of the program can help train students for leadership positions in the field.
-The heart of the program is a combination theoretical and practical coursework and students may take electives in public administration, law, business and social work.
+The heart of the program is a combination of theoretical and practical coursework, and students may take electives in public administration, law, business and social work.
 The university offers this program during the evening or through online courses.

 Jefferson Community and Technical College